mingyudu/PseuLME/README.md

 ?lme_pvals
 ```

-To conduct differential expression analysis using PseuLME, prepare a `DESeqDataSet` object (`dds`) containing your raw count matrix and corresponding metadata.
-Then, run the following code:
+To conduct differential expression analysis using PseuLME, prepare a `DESeqDataSet` object (`dds`) containing your raw count matrix at single cell level and corresponding metadata.
+Then, run the algorithm.
+Here is an example code:

 ```r
 data(dds)